 But I am ready to show you todays post: my Christmas front door decorations.
 This year I am particularly proud, because I think it turned out just right.

 This post contains Affiliate Links.
 Affiliate links are provided below for your convenience.
 When you buy anything after entering the store through one of my links, I will get a small commission at no extra cost to you.
 For more info, see my full disclosure: here

 If you know me at all, you will know I have this thing for using free and natural materials in my decorating.
 And this little swagger is just that: big, bold and beautiful, and totally free.

 I took advantage of a sunny afternoon the other week and went outside to whip up this baby and he has been hanging proudly by our door ever since.

 I did a step by step, but that would become a very long affair in this post, so I made a video with instructions.
 Just click the player to go there.
 You’ll be surprised how easy it is to make this Christmas garland.

 Of course I didn’t stop with just that beauty of a hanger next to my front door.
 It wouldn’t be Christmas after all without a welcoming door wreath.

 I didn’t want my wreath to take away from my other decoration so I just made sure they coordinated and kept her simple.
 I hot glued a bag of small bark stars to my ready-bought wreath and hung that baby up.

 But back to the main subject at hand.
 As you can see my swag/ garland got a little extra too.
-I had some of that bark ribbon left I used to make my Fall lanterns.
+I had some of that bark ribbon left from a previous project.
 I thought about cutting it in stars too, but that seemed like a lot of work.
 So instead I cut it in small squares, hot glued them together with some twine in between and made little mini garlands that I attached to my swag here and there and everywhere.